osrapps/osr-console/osrlib/README.md

 ### Run specific tests

 You can pass any argument you normally would to `pytest` when you run it with Poetry.
-For example, to run only the `test_remove_character_not_in_party` test, pass the `-k` filtering option followed by the test name:
+For example, to run only tests related to removing characters from a party, pass `test_remove_character` as an arg to the `-k` filtering option:

 ```console
 $ poetry run pytest ../tests -k "test_remove_character"